cocos/cocos-docs/en/physics/physics-engine.md

 If you don't need to use any physics-related components and interfaces, you can uncheck the physics system option to make the game a smaller package.

-> **Note**: If the physics system option is unchecked, the project will not be able to use physics-related components and interfaces, otherwise it will report an error when running.
+> **Note**: If the physics system option is unchecked, the project will not be able to use physics-related components and interfaces, otherwise it will report an error at runtime.

 ## Performance of physics engine